Lake Nojiri, Nojiriko: Explore The Heart of Japan

 Summer:

 The Lake Nojiri Triathlon is an increasingly popular event for both contestants and spectators.
 It held every year around the middle of July.
-A sample entry form for the Lake Nojiri Triathlon entry forms were found here (in Japanese).
 Competitors came from all over Japan as well as overseas.

 Sometimes a Celtic music workshop is held in summer at Lake Nojiri.
 Check here for details or email

-The highlight of each summer is the Lake Nojiri hanabi (fireworks festival) .
+The highlight of each summer is the Lake Nojiri hanabi (fireworks festival).
 This is a spectacular fireworks display over the lake held near the end of July every year.
 Try to arrive early – the traffic can be heavy!
+See an album from 2014 here.

 Winter: